 11 new cases of COVID-19 in Boone Co.

 BOONE COUNTY, Ill.
-(WIFR) - Boone County is now at 733 total positive COVID-19 cases as of Friday after 11 new cases.
+(WIFR) - Boone County is now at 762 total positive COVID-19 cases over the weekend after 11 new cases were reported Wednesday.

 The total deaths stands at 22.
-There are a total of 563 recovered cases in the county.
+There are now a total of 588 recovered cases after there were 584 total recoveries in the county on Tuesday.

 -- Heritage Woods of Belvidere